jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ![Figure 2.1 from the GPT-3 Paper](https://i.imgur.com/VKZXC0K.png)

-Of course, you can use a [GPT as a chatbot](https://openai.com/blog/chatgpt/) instead of making it explicitly do "tasks" per say.
+Of course, you can use a [GPT as a chatbot](https://openai.com/blog/chatgpt/) instead of making it explicitly do "tasks".
 The conversation history is passed into the model as the prompt, maybe prepended with some kind of description like "You are a chatbot, be nice".
 If you change around the prompt, you can even give your [chatbot a persona](https://imgur.com/a/AbDFcgk).

 With that out of the way, let's finally get to the actual implementation!